Do Suffering Bottoms Go To Heaven?

 “Yu Gyu-yeon finally dumped you.”

-Though he’d acted kind around Gyu-yeon, Geon-hyuk was worse trash than Gyu-yeon—he played with people and tormented them.
-Unfortunately, Naru had become his plaything when things went wrong.
+Though he had acted kind while hanging around Gyu-yeon, Geon-hyuk was actually worse trash than Gyu-yeon.
+Playing with people and tormenting someone—Geon-hyuk led all of it.
+Unfortunately, Naru had become his plaything when things went poorly.

 “No, he didn’t, he didn’t dump me…”